Neighborhood-Grid/CubeNet/README.md

 NaNs and Infs are supported in a consistent manner:
 - nans → random position
 - (+-) infs → border of the grid
-This allow to deal with prime or variable N, as long as one is ready to deal with void/special grid cells.
+This allow to gridsort prime or variable number of points N, as long as one is ready to deal with void/special grid cells.

 Expected runtime for sorting 1 million points: CPU → < 10s, GPU → < 500 ms